babylonhealth/ios-playbook/TechnicalDocuments/TechnicalDebt.md

 ## Accessing Business Controllers Directly instead of using the SDK.

+Some of these business controllers are not defined inside the SDK.
+Most of them will be moved to the SDK, but some of them will stay in the Babylon project.
+Once the first, complete version of the SDK has been published there should not be any business controllers left in BabylonCore.
+Business controllers that are defined outside the SDK should have a documenting comment that explain why they are not part of the SDK.

 | Business Controller | Accessed From |
 | ------------------- | ------------- |